 Non-steroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen can be good options for OTC arthritis relief since they typically combat both pain and swelling.
 If you are unable to use NSAIDs, acetaminophen is another option for OTC pain relief.
 Although you don't need a prescription to get these medications, they can still have side effects.
 Talk to your doctor or Rite Aid Pharmacist about the safest option for you, especially if you find yourself reaching for these medications often.

 If you want more targeted relief—maybe just your knee is bothering you—then try a cream or roll-on that includes capsaicin (the spicy part of hot peppers) or menthol (like Icy Hot).
-You can also try topical medications, like Aspercreme, which contains a compound that's similar to aspirin.
+You can also try topical medications, like Aspercreme, which contains a compound that's similar to aspirin or Voltaren which contains the NSAID diclofenac.
 Remember not to use topical and oral medications at the same time unless you've checked with your doctor.